Share the Wisdom: Recordings Available to the Public

 Since 2012, ASWM has been recording important programs and presentations on a wide variety of related topics.
 All of our recordings are available as member benefits, along with other resources and discounts.
 At the same time, we also recognize that some material should be shared with a wider audience.
 Here, we offer everyone the chance to view some of our important keynotes and special programs.

-If you are not now a member, but want to see other excellent recordings in our library, please consider joining, or donating to ASWM (a 501-C3 nonprofit) to keep this unique and important scholarship available to all.
+If you are not now a member, but want to see other excellent recordings in our library, please consider joining.
+Or, donate to ASWM (a 501-C3 nonprofit) to keep this unique and important scholarship available to all.

 The International ASWM Art Exhibition